stadust/demonlist-guidelines/en-US/250_Raw_Footage/100_requirements.md

 [(Video Tutorial)](https://youtu.be/3LeRPX9bETw?feature=shared)

-Stream VODs are **not** a valid form of raw footage, but they can be a great form of _supplementary_ evidence that your completion is legitimate.
-If you are experiencing lag while streaming and recording simultaneously, try following [this guide](https://docs.google.com/document/d/1ulAtWShfklBaswCuaRdQwWpHGkk9V-dKi6-2veaaS8M/) to optimize your recording software.

 ## File Size{id=filesize}

 Raw footage of 5 to 15 minutes at moderately high quality is recommended; however, there is **no maximum or minimum file size or video length** for raw footage to be considered.
 Recording your entire game session is not required!